Boomer Lake Station Phase II ESAfirefly-wp2023-02-15T10:43:16-06:00

 Indoor Air Sampling – One ambient air sample and two indoor air samples were collected during the investigation to evaluate the possibility of vapor intrusion into the former power station building.
 Air samples were analyzed for volatile organic compounds.

-Report – Concentrations of volatile organic compounds in soil and air were compared to the EPA Regional Screening Levels.
+Report – Concentrations of volatile organic compounds (VOCs) in soil and air were compared to the Environmental Protection Agency (EPA) Regional Screening Levels.
 Concentrations in soil exceeded the soil protective of groundwater screening level but were below the residential soil screening level.
 Concentrations detected in the air samples collected were below the EPA Regional Screening Levels.